zer0detail/Any-Ghost/README.md

 Once you have your list, toggle the ghost on and off by clicking the Add ghost radio button.

 ![](images/ghosts.png)

+Click the "Spectate button to watch the ghost replay for any ghosts you've search for.

+Rankings will automatically be added for any ghosts you activate.

 Good Luck beating those ghosts!